Advocacy is about making sure that your views and opinions are being heard.

 Where can I go for independent advocacy in Staffordshire?

-From 1 April 2018, the advocacy provider for adults across Staffordshire is Total Voice Staffordshire.
+The advocacy provider for adults across Staffordshire is currently Total Voice Staffordshire.
 They will support people to have their voices heard and rights respected.
 The service is free, independent and confidential.

 Who will the service will support?